 MDOT SHA recognizes that pollinators are essential to our well-being, and that they are an important part of healthy ecosystems.
 An estimated 85% of the world’s flowering plants depend on animal pollinators for their pollination and successful fruit development.
 These crops produce our fruits, vegetables, nuts, seeds, and livestock forage.

 MDOT SHA will designate locations and seek funding to create pollinator habitat areas.
-MDOT SHA will commit to creating designated sites with a focus on managing habitat within naturalized gardens and meadows.
-MDOT SHA Pollinator Plan designated sites will be located at various MDOT SHA facilities around the state.
+MDOT SHA commits to designating sites with a focus on managing habitat within naturalized gardens and meadows.
+MDOT SHA Pollinator Plan designated sites will be located at MDOT SHA facilities around the State.

-Vegetation at MDOT SHA Pollinator Plan sites will be managed through a variety of activities and initiatives.
+Vegetation at MDOT SHA Pollinator Plan sites is managed through a variety of activities and initiatives.

-Designated sites such as welcome centers, rest areas, select office complexes and similar facilities will be managed to provide attractive and diverse plantings that support pollinator habitat.
+Designated sites, such as welcome centers, rest areas, select office complexes and similar facilities, provide attractive and diverse plantings that support pollinator habitat.

-MDOT SHA will maintain turfgrass and meadows in conformance with applicable laws and as needed to support adjacent activities.
+MDOT SHA maintains turfgrass and meadows in conformance with applicable laws and as needed to support adjacent activities.

-No pesticides containing neonicotinoids or labeled as toxic to bees, or seeds or plants treated with neonicotinoids will be used at MDOT SHA designated Pollinator Plan sites.
+MDOT SHA does not use pesticides containing neonicotinoids, pesticides that are toxic to bees, or seeds or plants treated with neonicotinoids at designated pollinator plan sites.

-The goal of the MDOT-SHA Pollinator Plan is to enhance habitat areas for bees, butterflies and other threatened and dwindling pollinators by:
+The plan's purpose is to enhance habitat areas for bees, butterflies and other threatened pollinators by:

 707 North Calvert Street